-Spirituality is a deeply personal matter and religion might or might not be an importantpart of a host family’s life.
+Spirituality is a deeply personal matter and religion may or may not be an importantpart of a host family’s life.
 If a student does not want to be involved in the host family’sreligious activities, it is important to have a conversation with the student to learn about his/her concerns.
 The following are examples for possible concerns and suggestions on how to respond.
-If your student:

 Is coming from a secular society and is not used to active religious practices, be patient and allow the student to develop curiosity about different ways of living.